-The Corporation is a party to a credit agreement with a syndicate of Canadian chartered banks which established a revolving credit facility expiring on October 10, 2021 ("Revolving Credit Facility"), pursuant to which it may borrow up to \$800.0 million, of which up to \$210.0 million is available in the form of letters of credit.
+The Corporation is a party to a credit agreement with a syndicate of Canadian chartered banks which established a revolving credit facility ("Revolving Credit Facility"), pursuant to which it may borrow up to \$800.0 million, of which up to \$210.0 million is available in the form of letters of credit.
 On July 30, 2015, the borrowing capacity under the Revolving Credit Facility was increased by \$100.0 million from \$700.0 million to \$800.0 million and the maturity date extended by one year from October 10, 2019 to October 10, 2020.
 On August 19, 2016, the maturity date was extended by an additional year to October 10, 2021.
+On August 1, 2017, the maturity date of the Revolving Credit Facility was extended by one year from October 10, 2021 to October 10, 2022.
 Borrowings under the Revolving Credit Facility bear interest at short-term floating rates plus a fixed spread, which varies in accordance with the Corporation's credit rating.

 The Revolving Credit Facility contains certain covenants, the most significant of which is a requirement that the Corporation's debt to capitalization ratio not exceed 75%.
-As at December 31, 2016, the Corporation was in compliance with all covenants included in its Revolving Credit Facility agreement.
+As at December 31, 2017, the Corporation was in compliance with all covenants included in its Revolving Credit Facility agreement.